aaron-esc-13/ME507_Lab3/README.md

 # ME507_Lab3
- just wanna see if this works
+ just wanna see if this works.
+Seriously please work